-House Democrats introduce stopgap spending bill nine days before government shutdown deadline
+House, Senate on collision course over government funding as shutdown looms in nine days

+Talks between Pelosi and Treasury Secretary Steven Mnuchin aimed at reaching a compromise over the farm money unexpectedly broke down late Friday.

+At one point Friday, Pelosi and Mnuchin had appeared to reach a tentative deal to trade the farm bailout money for food assistance for schoolkids affected by the pandemic.
+But that agreement never materialized.
+Republicans accused Pelosi of backing out of a deal with Mnuchin, while Democrats insisted there wasn’t really a deal to begin with.

-Nonetheless, White House officials suggested Monday that they might be able to accept the so-called “continuing resolution,” or CR, even without the farm money.
+Nonetheless, before McConnell put out his statement Monday, White House officials had suggested they might be able to live with the so-called “continuing resolution,” or CR, even without the farm money.

 “We do prefer additional farm aid in the CR....
 Most of all we want a clean CR to keep the government open,” White House economic adviser Larry Kudlow told reporters at the White House.

-It was not immediately clear if Senate Republicans would support the legislation, if the House passes it this week as expected and sends it to the Senate.

-Much of Washington’s attention is focused on the coming Supreme Court nomination battle following the death of Justice Ruth Bader Ginsburg, and neither party has shown interest in a high-stakes government shutdown showdown weeks ahead of the election.
+Much of Washington’s attention is focused on the coming Supreme Court nomination battle following the death of Justice Ruth Bader Ginsburg, and neither party has shown interest in sparring over government funding.
+Pelosi and Mnuchin agreed some time ago on the need for a stopgap spending bill.

 Democrats oppose the farm bailout money because they view it as a political payoff to farmers hurt by Trump’s trade policies.
 The president announced a new round of aid to farmers in a visit last week to battleground Wisconsin, coming from the same fund that would be replenished by the new funding stream the administration was seeking as part of the stopgap spending bill.